Centrality dependence of kinetic freeze-out temperature and transverse flow velocity in high energy nuclear collisions: The method

 where $k_{VS}$, $k_{VH}$, and $k$ denote the contribution fractions of the very-soft, very-hard, and soft components respectively.

-According to the Hagedorn's model [14], we can use the usual step function to structure the unified superposition.
+According to the Hagedorn's model~\cite{14}, we can use the usual step function to structure the unified superposition.
 That is

-where $A_{VS}$, $A_1$, $A_2$, and $A_{VH}$ are constants which result in the two contiguous components to be equal to each other at $p_T=p_{VS}$, $p_1$, and $p_{VH}$ respectively.
-In particular, $p_1$ and $p_{VH}$ correspond to 4--6 GeV/$c$ and 17--20 GeV/$c$ in ref.
-[21] respectively, though the concrete values may be different from there.
-Meanwhile, the concrete values are possibly centrality and energy dependent.
+where $A_{VS}$, $A_S$, $A_H$, and $A_{VH}$ are constants which result in the two contiguous components to be equal to each other at $p_T=p_{VS}$, $p_1$, and $p_{VH}$ respectively.
+In particular, $p_1$ and $p_{VH}$ correspond to 4--6 GeV/$c$ and 17--20 GeV/$c$ in ref.~\cite{14} respectively, though the real values may be different from them.
+Meanwhile, the real values are possibly event centrality and collision energy dependent.

 In most cases, the contributions of very-soft and very-hard components can be neglected.
+Or, the two contributions can be included in soft and hard components respectively.
 Thus, Eqs.
 (1) and (2) are simplified to

 and